vyacheslau-protasevich/slava-hello/README.md

 I've used such technologies as
 - Game development with Unity
 - Computer vision with python OpenCv
-- Blockchain technologies (made a simple MVP blockchain on python and tested id with postman)
 - Working with API like TMDB, VTope or Telegram API
 - Heroku (deployed Telegram bot)
 - MySQL and PostgreSQL databases